fluxfw/HelpMe/README.md

 ```

 #### Jira
-(For safety reasons Jira API does not supports HTML)
+(For safety reasons Jira API does not supports HTML and will escape HTML)

 Subject:
 ```text